Bible Study by Jack Kelley

 I will ransom them from the power of the grave; I will redeem them from death.
 Where, O death, are your plagues?
 Where, O grave, is your destruction?
 (Hosea 13:14)

 A friend died last week. [note: Jack wrote this in 2003] Old by earthly standards (75) and having battled cancer for 11 years, today he’s young and in perfect health, very much alive and filled with awe at the extent of God’s love as he starts the adventure of an eternity.

 Beginning to know as he’s been known, (1 Cor.
 13:12) he finally has a glimmer of understanding of Paul’s promise that “No eye has seen, no ear has heard, no mind has conceived what God has prepared for those who love him.”
 (1 Cor 2:9)

 Are You Happy Now?

 It’s said that the average child is happier than the average adult, and one reason is that children spend most of their time gaining new knowledge and learning new skills, while adults spend most of their time repeating what they’ve already learned.
 Another is that children haven’t experienced many failures and therefore have little or no fear of it.

 If that’s true, imagine how happy my friend Bud is now.
-He’ll spend all of eternity gaining new knowledge (like interviewing the authors of the 66 books he’s spent so much time studying and receiving the insights of the One who guided their thoughts as they wrote), and learning new skills (like how to travel back and forth through time at the speed of thought and how to access the 1/3 of his brain for which science has found no earthly use.)
-Bud was never very fearful, but what little fear he had is now gone and the concept of failure is foreign to his new existence.
+He’ll spend all of eternity gaining new knowledge (like interviewing the authors of the 66 books he’s spent so much time studying and receiving the insights of the One who guided their thoughts as they wrote).
+He’ll learn new skills (like how to travel back and forth through time at the speed of thought and how to access the third of his brain for which science has found no earthly use.)
+Bud was never very fearful, but what little fear he had is now gone, and the concept of failure is foreign to his new existence.